Hamilton County Soil and Water Conservation District

 Projects we review:

-The Hamilton County Soil and Water Conservation Districts reviews the Storm Water Pollution Prevention Plan for construction projects that exceed one acre and are owned by Carmel, Fishers, Westfield, Noblesville, Cicero, Arcadia or Hamilton County.
+The Hamilton County Soil and Water Conservation District reviews the Storm Water Pollution Prevention Plan for construction projects that exceed one acre and are owned by Carmel, Fishers, Westfield, Noblesville, Cicero, Arcadia, or Hamilton County.
 Through agreement, we also review plans for all projects within the town limits of Sheridan and Arcadia.

 Learn more about Rule 5 on the IDEM website: